Keats/tera/docs/content/docs/_index.md

 Example: `{{ num | round }} {{ num | round(method="ceil", precision=2) }}`

 #### filesizeformat
+Only available if the `builtins` feature is enabled.

 Returns a human-readable file size (i.e. '110 MB') from an integer.

 Example: `{{ num | filesizeformat }}`

 #### date
+Only available if the `builtins` feature is enabled.

 Parse a timestamp into a date(time) string.
 Defaults to `YYYY-MM-DD` format.
 Time formatting syntax is inspired from strftime and a full reference is available on [chrono docs](https://lifthrasiir.github.io/rust-chrono/chrono/format/strftime/index.html).